koyunkyung/archive-uoft/README.md

-# How Drug Usage During Labor and Delivery Affects Infant Health: A Predictive Analysis of Apgar5 Scores
+# The Effects of Labor-Associated Drug Interventions on Neonatal Health Outcomes: A Predictive Analysis of Apgar5 Scores
-## Steroid Efficacy and Antibiotic Risks in Labor-Associated Care
+## Steroids Enhance Neonatal Health, While Antibiotics Show Limited Effectiveness

 ## Overview

 This repo contains the analysis aimed at predicting neonatal health outcomes, specifically the Apgar score, using maternal and delivery-related variables.
-The project leverages advanced statistical and machine learning techniques, including Bayesian GLM(Generalized Linear Model)s and Random Forests, to address critical challenges in early neonatal risk assessment.
-By utilizing datasets from the National Center for Health Statistics, this research aims to support data-driven decision making in maternal and neonatal care.
+The project leverages advanced statistical and machine learning techniques, including Bayesian GLM(Generalized Linear Model)s and Random Forests, to address challenges in early neonatal risk assessment.
+By utilizing datasets from the National Center for Health Statistics, this research aims to support decision making in maternal and neonatal care.

 ## File Structure